-Swami Shri Adgadanand Ji Maharaj came to the recluse of the worldly saint Paramanand Ji at the age of 23 years in November 1955 searching for the truth.
-The hermitage of Parmanand Ji was at Chitrakoot Anusuiya, Satna, Madhya Pradesh (India) amidst the dense forests infested with wild animals.
-Living in such inhabitable forest in the absence of any facility, this rightly reflects that he was a great sage.
+Swami Shri Adgadanand Ji Maharaj came to the recluse saint Paramanand Ji at the age of 23 in November 1955 searching for the truth.
+The hermitage of Parmanand Ji was in Chitrakoot at Anusuiya, Satna, Madhya Pradesh (India) amidst dense forests infested with wild animals.
+Living in such an uninhabitable forest in the absence of any facility, rightly reflect that he was an accomplished sage.

-Maharaj Ji, although was not interested in writing, following the godly directions he has contributed invaluable treatises through speech and in text for the social good.
-The first such publication is Jeevanadarsh and Atmaanubhooti is an account of the ideal life and the spiritual pursuit of his Guru Paramhans Paramanand Ji.
-It is a collection of his life sketch and many astonishing incidents.
-Many of the people are even alive today, who have seen such unique personality and for that matter they consider themselves very lucky.
-Secrets of the techniques of spiritual pursuits, which have been revealed to him by the Guru, have also been included in this book.
-It is one of the most appraised and invaluable books in todays world, on the subject of spiritualism, which could only be perceived by the student on the path of attainment of spiritualism.
+Although Maharaj Ji was not interested in writing, following the godly directions he contributed invaluable treatises through discourses and the written word for the social good.
+The first such publication is ‘Jivanadarsh Evam Atmanubhooti’ – a treatise on the ideal life and attainment of the spiritual realisation of his divine Guru, Paramhans Paramanand Ji.
+It is also his life sketch and compilation of many astonishing incidents.
+Many of the people who have seen this unique personality, and for that reason they consider themselves very lucky, are alive today.
+Secrets of the techniques of spiritual realisation revealed to him by the Guru have also been included in this book.
+It is a most praised and invaluable book in our time, on the subject of spirituality, and a spiritual student and thinker would consider himself or herself greatly honoured by studying this book.

-Only a contemporary saint can find true solution for the social good, answers to their questions and solve their problems.
+Only a contemporary saint can find a true solution for the social good, solutions for our questions and our problems.
 The dead do not rule from the graves.
-To have reverence for the departed and take guidance from them to certain extent may be alright, however, for the contemporary problems, we need to take guidance from some great living saint only.
+Having reverence for the departed, guidance from them is acceptable to a certain extent, and may be natural enough; however, for contemporary problems take guidance from some great saint only.

-Swami Ji has never advanced claim that he has attained divinity.
-He merely presents to the society, what he has been able to receive in his quest of Truth.
+Swami Ji has never advanced the claim that he has attained divinity.
+He merely presents to society whatever invaluable jewels he has been able to receive in his quest for the Ultimate Truth.

 Swami Ji has spent fifteen years of his life in deep meditation in proximity of his Guru.
-There are many present who have seen him forgoing food, water, sleep, etc. for months together.
+There are many present who have seen him forsaking food, water, sleep, etc. for months together.

-Since the Nirvana of Gurudev in 1969, for the last thirty years, wherever Swami Ji stayed, several cloistered holy people, thousands of devotees from the regions and plenty of grief-stricken people had a unique opportunity to regularly interact with him and seek his blessings.
-Making necessary uninterrupted, arrangements for the people travelling from very long distance of free service of snacks, food and rest without even seeking help from others is certainly a miraculous feat.
+Since the Nirvana of Gurudev in 1969, for the last thirty years, wherever Swami Ji has stayed, several cloistered holy people, thousands of devotees from all regions and plenty of grief-stricken people had the unique opportunity to regularly interacting with him and seeking his blessings.
+Making continuously the necessary arrangements for people travelling from very long distances, providing free service of snacks, food and rest without ever seeking help from the others is certainly a miraculous feat.